MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 Once done, the Cognitive Services resource would be deployed and the keys should be configured in the web application.

+## Getting config info for the web app

+The ARM template deployment takes care of setting the config infomration in the web app, so there is no need to deploy the values in the app settings (or to commit these values to git).

+We will need the config info to run the web application locally.

-## Getting the API keys for the API
+### Getting the API keys for the API

 Once your ARM template has successfully been deployed, its time to get the keys to use the services.